-As with any federal program, federal housing programs grew and changed based on the economic, social, cultural, and political circumstances of the times.
-The programs and agencies that led to the federal department now known as HUD began in the early 1930s with construction and finance programs meant to alleviate some of the housing hardships caused by the Great Depression.
+As with any federal program, federal housing programs have grown and changed based on the economic, social, cultural, and political circumstances of the times.
+The programs and agencies that led to the establishment of the federal department now known as Housing and Urban Development (HUD) began in the early 1930s with construction and finance programs meant to alleviate some of the housing hardships caused by the Great Depression.
 An act of Congress in 1934 created the Federal Housing Administration, which made home ownership affordable for a broader segment of the public with the establishment of mortgage insurance programs.
-These programs made possible the low down payments and longterm mortgages that are commonplace today but were almost unheard of at that time.
+These programs made possible the low down payments and long-term mortgages that are commonplace today but were almost unheard of at that time.

-In 1937, the U.S. Housing Act sought to address the housing needs of low income people through public housing.
+In 1937, the "U.S. Housing Act" sought to address the housing needs of low-income people through public housing.
 The nation's housing stock at this time was of very poor quality in many parts of the country.
-Inadequate housing conditions such as the lack of hot running water or dilapidation was commonplace for poor families.
-Public housing was a significant improvement for those who had access to it.
+Inadequate housing conditions such as a lack of hot running water or dilapidation was commonplace for poor families.
+Public housing provided significant improvements for those who were able to access it.
 At the same time, the post-World War II migration from urban areas to the suburbs meant declining cities.
 Federal programs were developed to improve urban infrastructure and to clear "blight."
 This often meant wholesale destruction of neighborhoods and housing, albeit often low-quality housing, lived in by immigrants and people of color.

-In 1965 Congress elevated housing to a cabinetlevel agency of the federal government, creating HUD, which succeeded it predecessors, the National Housing Agency and the Housing and Home Finance Agency (HHFA), respectively.

-HUD is not the only federal agency to have begun housing programs in response to the problems of the Great Depression.
-The U.S. Department of Agriculture (USDA) sought to address the poor housing conditions of farmers and other rural people through the 1935 creation of the Resettlement Administration, predecessor to USDA's Rural Development.
+In 1965, Congress elevated housing to a cabinet-level agency of the federal government, establishing HUD, which succeeded it predecessors, the National Housing Agency and the Housing and Home Finance Agency (HHFA), respectively.
+HUD is not the only federal agency to have begun housing programs in response to the Great Depression, however.
+The U.S. Department of Agriculture (USDA) sought to address the poor housing conditions of farmers and other rural people with the 1935 creation of the Resettlement Administration, a predecessor to the USDA's Rural Development programs.
 USDA's rural rental and homeownership programs improved both housing access and housing quality for the rural poor.

-The cost of operating public housing soon eclipsed the revenue brought in from resident rents, a reality endemic to any program that seeks to provide housing or other goods or services to people whose incomes are not great enough to afford the prices offered in the marketplace.
-In the 1960s, HUD began providing subsidies to public housing agencies (PHAs) that would help make up the difference between revenue from rents and the cost of adequately maintaining the housing.
-In 1969, Congress passed the "Brooke Amendment," codifying a limitation on the percentage of income a public housing resident could be expected to pay for rent.
-The original figure was 25% of income, and was later raised to the 30% standard that exists today.
+The cost of operating public housing soon eclipsed the revenue brought in from resident rent payments, a reality endemic to any program that seeks to provide housing or other goods or services to people whose incomes are not high enough to afford marketplace prices.
+In the 1960s, HUD began providing subsidies to Public Housing Agencies (PHAs) that would help make up the difference between revenue from rent and the cost of adequately maintaining housing.
+In 1969, Congress passed the Brooke Amendment, codifying a limitation on the percentage of income a public housing resident could be expected to pay in rent.
+The original figure was 25% of a person's total income and was later raised to the 30% standard that exists today.
 Advocates often refer to these as "Brooke rents," for Senator Edward W. Brooke, III (R-MA), for whom the amendment is named.

 Beginning in the late 1950s and continuing into the 1960s, Congress created a number of programs that leveraged private investment to create new affordable rental housing.
 In general, these programs provided low interest rates or other subsidies to private owners who would purchase or rehabilitate housing to be rented at affordable rates.
-The growth in these private ownership programs resulted in a boom in affordable housing construction through the 1970s, but once the contracts forged by HUD and private owners expired, or owners decided to pay their subsidized mortgages early, those affordable units could be lost from the stock.
+The growth in these private ownership programs resulted in a boom in affordable housing construction through the 1970s, but once the contracts forged by HUD and private owners expired, or owners decided to pay their subsidized mortgages early, those affordable units were vulnerable to being lost from the stock.